12 Easy Fixes for No Internet, Secured on Windows

 Type the command

-Wait a bit after entering the command.
-If your network doesn’t reconnect by itself, you might need to connect to it again manually.
+Wait a moment after entering the command.
+If your network doesn’t reconnect on its own, you may need to manually reconnect it.

 8. Set a new DNS Server

-The Domain Name System (DNS) acts like a global phonebook for the Internet.
-For instance, when you type a website address, DNS turns that into an IP address to take you to the website.
-Sometimes, the default DNS on your system doesn’t work properly, which could be a reason for the “No Internet, Secured” error.
+The Domain Name System (DNS) functions like the internet’s directory.
+When you type a website address, DNS translates it into an IP address to direct you to the site.
+Sometimes, your system’s default DNS isn’t functioning optimally, which could trigger the “No Internet, Secured” error.

 Click on the Internet connection